nivenly/website/content/en/blog/2023/2023-03-01-first-post.md

 * Baking into the bylaws how new projects are onboarded into the organization.
 Effectively: "which member types vote and on what".
 * Building process around, and getting started on, our technical opinion pieces.

+Of course, these bylaws and any future changes to them will continue to be made in public.

 The opinion pieces are something that we strongly feel will benefit the community.
 Essentially, we're looking to create deep analyses of different, relevant, technologies to help the community grow their industry-specific knowledge.